profile

 READ POST

-The Gin Craze had arrived.
-It was cheaper to drink a pint of gin than a pint of strong beer.
-In London, consumption was out of control, though other cities were also affected.
-Forwarded this email?
-Subscribe here for more.
+At 23:38, an explosion reverberated across Auckland Harbour.
+A military grade limpet mine had been attached to the hull of the Rainbow Warrior - the force of the explosion partially lifted her out of the water.
 The Breezer - the joyride for a curious mind: A weekly newsletter from Steve Winduss at the Batting the Breeze podcast.
 Spend a few minutes with me discovering historical snippets and fascinating facts related to the forthcoming week.
-Add to that updates relating to the...
+Add to that updates relating to the podcast, a...

 READ POST